 Pull together stock from booklists to fulfil customer requests, ready for staff to process.

-Help customers borrowing or returning books using the RFID self service machines
+Help customers borrowing or returning books using the RFID self service machines.

 Support library staff by generally troubleshooting and supporting customers with their IT queries.

-Help customers perform searches and access particular websites on our PCs to find the information they want
+Help customers perform searches and access particular websites on our PCs to find the information they want.

-Help customers with formatting, printing and other specific tasks on the public computers as required
+Help customers with formatting, printing and other specific tasks on the public computers as required.

 Delete old items from the library catalogue ready for sale in one of our many book sales.